Let me introduce you to the first project in Beginner’s Guide to Making Skirts – the Roewood, a jersey pencil skirt.

 All photography is by Julian Ward © Cico Books with styling by Rob Merrett.
 Illustrations are by Wendy Ward.

-Posted in Books by Wendy, Sewing Patterns by Wendy
+Posted in Beginner's Guide to Making Skirts, Books by Wendy